Fire Resistant Disposable Protective Clothing Standards

 It is critical to note that FR disposable coveralls are not meant to be worn as a single layer of protection.
 They are inadequate as a primary FR garment – they are intended to protect and preserve the underlying primary FR garments workers wear on a daily basis.
 They do not lessen the FR properties of the primary garment.
 In fact, testing has shown that the use of FR over garments decreases the percentage of body burn and offers added protection to the wearer.

 International Enviroguard FR Disposable Products

-International Enviroguard has developed two important product lines that meet the critical fr clothing regulations.
+International Enviroguard has developed two important product lines that meet the critical FR clothing regulations.
 Our PyroGuard FR® garments provide lightweight, breathable, comfortable protection of primary FR garments from dirt, grease, and grime.
-They pass ASTM D6413 vertical flame testing and also meet NFPA 2113 requirements for section 5.1.9, which is the FR clothing standard for "Protection of Industrial Personnel Against Flash Fire."
+They pass ASTM D6413 vertical flame testing and feature a high MVTR (moisture vapor transmission rate) for increased worker comfort.
+Styles include suits with or without an attached hood and/or attached boots.

 In addition, they also feature high MVTR (moisture vapor transmission rate) for increased worker comfort.
 Available with or without attached hood and/or attached boots.

 Our PyroGuard CPFRTM garments combine chemical protection and FR protection to prevent hydrocarbon loading of primary FR garments and provide an additional layer of spark and flame protection.
-PyroGuard CRFRTM garments include an attached hood and the option of attached boots as well.
+PyroGuard CRFRTM garments include an attached hood and the option of attached boots.

-All our products are manufactured to meet ANSI sizing standards for a better fit, greater mobility, and fewer rip-outs.
+All our protective clothing is manufactured to meet the ANSI/ISEA 101-2016 standard for a better fit, greater mobility, and fewer rip-outs.
 To find out more about how International Enviroguard products can protect your people, productivity, and operations with disposable protective clothing, contact us today!